Bounding and Approximating Intersectional Fairness through Marginal Fairness: Experiments

 We now conduct similar experiments, but this time using partitions.
-We can see in the middle plot of Figure \ref{fig.exp_part} that $\hat{u}_{\text{ind}}^{q^*}$ performs better.
-The choice of the parameter $\tau$ always gives reasonable approximations, with $\tau=1$ being close to $\UFIB$, and $\tau$ big makes it close to $\UFIind$.
+We can see in the middle plot of Figure $\ref{fig.exp_part}$ that $\hat{u}_{I}^{(q^*)}$ performs better.
+The choice of $\tau$ the count threshold for grouping always gives reasonable approximations, with $\tau\!=\!1$ being close to $\UFIB$, and $\tau$ big makes it close to $\UFIind$.
 Most importantly, the apparent good error rate of $\UFIB$ is merely an artifact of the current range of $\UFI$ being above the starting values of $\UFIB$ for these $\alpha$.
-It is clear that $\UFI$ is unreliable by looking at the left plot in Figure \ref{fig.exp_part}: the estimation at $n=2000$ for different values of $\alpha$ does not change as $\UFI$ changes (it is horizontal).
+It is clear that $\UFIB$ is unreliable by looking at the left plot in Figure $\ref{fig.exp_part}$: the estimation with $\UFIB$ at $n=2000$ for different values of $\alpha$ varies very little when $\UFI$ varies (it is almost not a function of $\UFI$).
 This means that $\UFIB$ depends very little on the data for low amount of samples.
-Whereas even if it is not perfect, $\UFIind[q^*]$ still has better performance and is more coherent.
+Even if it is not perfect, $\UFIind[(q^*)]$ still has better performance and is more coherent.
 We note that the approximation performs well comparatively only when $d$ is high, and considering more sensitive attributes should make an even bigger difference.
-These results combined with Theorem \ref{thm.consistent} show that $\UFIind[q^*]$ is a relevant estimator of $\UFI$ with scarce data and high number of protected attributes.
+These results combined with Proposition \ref{thm.consistent} show that $\UFIind[(q^*)]$ is a relevant estimator of $\UFI$ with scarce data and high number of protected attributes.
 Concerning $\smax(q^*)$ the right-most plot shows that while it is not completely monotone, $\smax(q^*)$ does decreases on average when using partitions as the number of sample increases.
-The upper bound will become tighter as $n$ grows.
+The upper bound will become tighter as $n$ grows, which will make bigger groupings of protected attributes possible.